 Business credit is essential for growth, valuation, business potential, and much more.
 As part of assessing your financial health, pull a business credit report and determine if improving it should be part of your goals this year.

 Increasing your business credit can help with your business value (should you decide to sell your business in the future), as well as your interest rates for interest and loans.

-Building your business credit is a lot like building your personal credit–pay attention to your payments and make sure they’re on time, make sure you have an appropriate ratio of use, and consider raising your credit card limit if you can.
+Building your business credit is a lot like building your personal credit–make payments on time, make sure you have an appropriate ratio of use, and consider raising your credit card limit if you can.

 Invest in your company’s financial health for the long term

 As you keep your eye on the future, consider using loans to invest in the tools and resources you need to keep growing your business.
-Whether it’s new digital products, services, technology, or resources–is there something you’ve been wanting to invest in to expand your business?
+Whether it’s new digital products, services, technology, or resources identify what you’ve been wanting to invest in to expand your business.